 There are three ways to challenge a company’s request to change its rates:

-- You may file a formal complaint.
+1. You can file a formal complaint.
 If you want a hearing before a judge, you must file a formal complaint.
-By filing a formal complaint, you assure yourself the opportunity to take part in any hearing about the DSIC request.
-All complaints should be filed as soon as possible.
-The PUC may grant all, some, or none of the request without holding a hearing before a judge.
+By filing a formal complaint, you assure yourself the opportunity to take part in hearings about the rate increase request.
+All complaints should be filed with the PUC before April 9, 2021.
+If no formal complaints

-For more information, call the PUC at 1-800-692-7380.You may leave your name and address so that you can be notified of any hearings that may be scheduled in this case.
+For more information, call the PUC at 800-692-7380.You may leave your name and address so you can be notified of any public input hearings that may be scheduled in this case.